privatecoder/spanish-pvpc-holidays/README.md

     print(day, name)
 ```

+When using `source="csv"` with the default endpoint, use the server's current year.
+For other years, prefer `source="python-holidays"`.

 The returned mapping includes selected holidays for the requested year plus
 next-year `01.01` and `06.01` when those dates are not Saturday/Sunday.